use adb sideload command stock twrp recovery

 8. Once done, use the Volume keys to select the Reboot System Now option and press the Power key to confirm it.

 That’s it, your device will now boot to the newly installed update.
-So this is how you could use the ADB sideload command in the stock recovery.
-Let’s now turn our attention towards the usage of this adb sideload feature in the custom development field i.e TWRP Recovery.
+So these were the steps to use the ADB sideload command in the stock recovery.
+Let’s now turn our attention towards the usage of this adb sideload feature in the custom development field i.e. TWRP Recovery.

 How to Use ADB Sideload in TWRP Recovery

 While the usage of Sideload in TWRP is also limited to flashing ZIP files, but in this instance, this file takes a broader approach.
 As opposed to stock recovery usage where the ZIP was treated as a firmware update file, here a ZIP file could mold into various scenarios.
 For example, it could be a Magisk Module or even a Custom ROM.
-The instructions steps, however, remain the same.
-So on that note, let’s check out the steps to use the ADB sideload feature in the TWRP Recovery.
+With that said, it is still recommended to use the Install feature of TWRP, unless stated by the developer to strictly use Sideload.

 install adb platform tools windows use adb sideload command

-First off, download Android SDK Platform Tools on your PC.
-These are the official ABD and Fastboot binary provided by Google.
-So download and extract it to any convenient location on your PC. doing so shall give you the platform-tools folder.
-We will be using this folder only to flash ZIP via adb sideload and TWRP in the below steps, so keep it open.
+First and foremost, you will have to install the Android SDK Platform Tools on your PC.
+This is the official ADB and Fastboot binary provided by Google and is the only recommended one.
+So download it and then extract it to any convenient location on your PC.
+Doing so will give you the platform tools folder, which will be used throughout this guide.

 Unlock the Bootloader

-To begin with, you will have to unlock the device’s bootloader (this is the first prerequisite for installing a custom recovery like TWRP).
+Next up, you will have to unlock the device’s bootloader (this is the first prerequisite for installing a custom recovery like TWRP).
 Do keep in mind that doing so will wipe off all the data from your device and might also make the warranty null and void.
-So if that’s well and good, then refer to our guide to Unlock Bootloader of Any Android Device.
+So if that’s well and good, then refer to our guide to Unlock the Bootloader of Any Android Device.

 Install TWRP Recovery